 AECC supplies wholesale electricity to 17 of the state's electric distribution cooperatives.
-Collectively, Arkansas' electric cooperatives provide electricity on the retail level to more than 500,000 members in Arkansas and surrounding states.
+Collectively, Arkansas' electric cooperatives provide electricity on the retail level to more than 500,000 homes, farms and businesses in Arkansas and surrounding states.

 |Carl E. Bailey Generating Station||Augusta, AR|